rikosintie/Discovery/docs/intro.md

 ----------------------------------------------------------------

 Cisco has added strong ciphers to newer versions of IOS(XE) and NXoS.

-Type 9 is [scrypt](https://www.cyberyen.org/docs/scrypt) which is a "memory Hard" hash that is very difficult to reverse.
+- Type 9 is [scrypt](https://www.cyberyen.org/docs/scrypt) which is a "memory Hard" hash that is very difficult to reverse.
+- Type 8 is [PBKDF2](https://cryptobook.nakov.com/mac-and-key-derivation/pbkdf2) is a cryptographic key derivation function, which is resistant to dictionary attacks and rainbow table attacks.
+It is based on iteratively deriving HMAC many times with some padding.
+The PBKDF2 algorithm is described in the Internet standard RFC 2898 (PKCS #5).
+- Type 5 is Message Digest 5 without salt so it is very easy to reverse using Hashcat or John the Ripper.
+You can sometimes paste the hash from the config into Google and find the plaintext password!

 !!!
 Cisco-Hashing
     ```text